Nealelab/Project_Template/ReproducibilityChecklist.md

 This checklist can be used to track rigor and reproducibility of the project.
-This checklist was generated from a number of sources (see the end of the file).
-Sections that do not apply can be skipped.

-Once you've satisfied a particular item, place an x within brackets to change from [ ] to [x].
+This checklist was generated from a number of sources (see the end of the linked file).
+Copy all sections relevant for your project and check individual items as you go.
+Once you've satisfied a particular item, change [ ] to [x].

-### Animal Experiments
-- [ ] Include a statement that the animal protocol was approved by an institutional committee, or that the protocol was  performed under a license obtained from such a committee, board, or governing office.
-- [ ] Describe the animals in the study (species, strain, sex, age, source of animals, genetic modification status, housing, diet, and Research Resource Identifiers (RRIDs), if available.
-- [ ] Describe the controls used in the study (littermate, purchased, identical conditions, contemporaneous, historical, etc.)
-- [ ] Include precise details of all procedures (drug formulation and dose, route and frequency of administration, anesthesia and analgesia used and methods for monitoring of anesthetic/ analgesic depth, method of euthanasia, etc.)
-- [ ] Describe steps taken to minimize subjective bias in the design (e.g., randomization, blinding)
-- [ ] Describe how adequacy of sample sizes was determined.

-### Human Studies
-- [ ]
+To fetch your reigor and reproducibility checklist, visit this [LINK](https://docs.google.com/document/d/1ClpR80Sr0e3iiCwur6uywqkaJ0Fx1LQu3tU_JrGN2o0).